iranges package

 Returns:

-A new IRanges object with reduced intervals.
+A new IRanges object with reduced ranges.

 reflect(bounds, in_place=False)[source]